Maximality of Laplacian Algebras, with Applications to Invariant Theory: Introduction

 \subsection{Acknowledgements}

-\todo{added Domokos and Lytchak.
-Add more people?} It is a pleasure to thank Harm Derksen for pointing out \cite{Schrijver08}, which was the main inspiration for the proof of Theorem \ref{MT:maximality}, and Matyas Domokos for a simplification of the proof of Theorem \ref{MT:polarization} using \cite{DKW08}.
+It is a pleasure to thank Harm Derksen for pointing out \cite{Schrijver08}, which was the main inspiration for the proof of Theorem \ref{MT:maximality}, and Matyas Domokos for a simplification of the proof of Corollary \ref{MC:polarization} using \cite{DKW08}.
 We would also like to thank Alexander Lytchak and Matyas Domokos for suggestions that improved the exposition.